 The following scales are also exploratory but did not feature in the pilot study:

 FFMQ Observe – Perceptual vs World versions: Following from the Observe sub-scale providing sensitive evidence in the pilot study, we have taken the Observe subscale from the full FFMQ (101), and reworded it to reflect an awareness of the world and mental states, separately.
 The scale was structured so that a first order question was asked before the corresponding second-order item.
-For example, a worldly observation question asks “I pay attention to sounds in the world, such as clocks ticking, birds chirping, or cars passing.”, which is followed by a mental states focused variant “I pay attention to hearing sounds, such as clocks ticking, birds chirping, or cars passing.”.
+For example, a worldly observation question asks, “I pay attention to sounds in the world, such as clocks ticking, birds chirping, or cars passing.”, which is followed by a mental states focused variant “I pay attention to hearing sounds, such as clocks ticking, birds chirping, or cars passing.”.
 The last question of the Observe subscale “I pay attention to how my emotions affect my thoughts and behaviour” was removed from the questionnaire as it does not refer to sensory perception.
 The two versions of the scale can be found in the supplementary materials.

 Engagement: At the beginning of each day’s survey, before meditating, participants will be asked if they were mindful during an activity after the previous session.
 After each practice, participants will be asked how long they spent focusing on the task just completed.
 At the very end of the post-test survey, participants will be asked how well they stuck to the course content.